 "I know.
 But not today."

 Dennis frowned.
 "Why?
 What about your parents?"

-Quickly, Dennis moved away from Greg.
+Dennis jerked away from Greg.

-"Yes.
+"Yes, we have.
 They are on their way back."

-"No problem," Greg replied, squeezing Dennis shoulder soothingly.
+"No problem," Greg replied, patting Dennis shoulder.

 "Is that your boyfriend?"
 Dennis whispered.